 Cle Elum, WA 98922

-Camping Numerous campsites along Scatter Creek trail.
+Numerous campsites along Scatter Creek trail.
 A beautiful camp exists at the headwaters of Scatter Creek below the pass.
 Very idyllic.